manuelesvi/Literatura/Ayn Rand/Notes.md

 > But both, unknown to each other, were drawing a mental chart of the faces they saw, classifying them under two headings which, if named, would have read: "Favor" and "Fear."
 There were men whose presence signified a special protection extended to James Taggart, and men whose presence confessed a desire to avoid his hostility -those who represented a hand lowered to pull him up, and those who represented a back bent to let him climb.
 By the unwritten code of the day, nobody received or accepted an invitation from a man of public prominence except in token of one or the other of these motives.
 Those in the first group were, for the most part, youthful; they had come from Washington.
 Those in the second group were older; they were businessmen.[^119]

+>>>
+"We are the dawn of a new age,"...
+"We are breaking up the vicious tyranny of economic power.
+We will set men free of the rule of the dollar.
+We will release our spiritual aims from dependence on the owners of material means.
+We will liberate our culture from the stranglehold of the profit-chasers.
+We will build a society dedicated to higher ideals, and we will replace the aristocracy of money by-"

+"-the aristocracy of pull," said a voice beyond the group.[^120]
+>>>

 [^115] p.
 352
 [^116] p.
 353
 [^117] p.
 361
 [^118] p.
 364
 [^119] p.
 364
+[^120] p.
+375